calvis/cKanren/README.md

 =======

-This library implements miniKanren (http://minikanren.org) with an exensible framework for defining constraints.
+This library implements miniKanren (http://minikanren.org) with an extensible framework for defining constraints.

 How to install
 --------------